Geothermal Heat Pumps, Geothermal System Installation & Geothermal HVAC in Portland, OR

 Reduce Energy Expenses with Geothermal Heat Pumps

-Geothermal HVAC systems currently qualify for a federal tax credit that encompasses 30% of the installed cost.
-By installing a Geothermal heat pump, you may also qualify for Oregon Department of Energy Tax credits that range from $600 to $1,200 depending on your situation, as well as up to $2,400 from most PUD’s, or $200 from PGE and $250-$450 from the Energy Trust of Oregon.
+By installing a Geothermal heat pump, you may qualify for Oregon Department of Energy Tax credits that range from $600 to $1,200 depending on your situation, as well as up to $2,400 from most PUD’s, or $200 from PGE and $250-$450 from the Energy Trust of Oregon.
 Geothermal heat pumps can save 60% of your heating and cooling costs versus a gas furnace and air conditioner, or about 40% of your heating and cooling costs versus a high efficiency heat pump.

 Most geothermal systems will also provide you with about a third to half of your water heating needs while heating and cooling your home.
 This could save you another $100-$300 per year in utilities.
 The excavation needed may be a significant portion of the costs associated with the system as well as the size and scope of the system, but Sky Heating will also get this setup for you if needed.

-The largest WaterFurnace geothermal contractor west of Iowa.
+The one of the largest WaterFurnace geothermal contractor west of Iowa.

 Geothermal systems can be installed in almost any house, but costs are highly variable.
 Call Sky Heating & Air Conditioning for more information on geothermal heat pump installation and to schedule a site visit.
 If geothermal isn’t for you, we can make strong recommendations for a new or replacement HVAC system that fits your indoor comfort needs.